 Toogood was born in the UK in 1977 and graduated with a BA in the History of Art in 1998 from Bristol University.
-Upon graduation, she worked as Decoration Editor at The World of Interiors before establishing Studio Toogood in 2008.
+Upon graduation, she worked as a prop stylist at The World of Interiors before establishing Studio Toogood in 2008.

 Working in a diverse range of disciplines from sculpture to furniture and fashion, Toogood often reinterprets and reinvents classical tropes and references from art history by introducing a new aesthetic.
 Since the conception of her immediately recognizable voluminous Roly-Poly chair (2014), she has been considered among the great form-givers of the 21st century.